jbelmont/papers-we-love-notes/README.md

-# papers-we-love-notes
-A collection of notes from papers we love sessions
+# A collection of notes from papers we love sessions